symfony/symfony-docs/components/yaml/introduction.rst

    single: Yaml
    single: Components; Yaml

-The YAML Component
+The Yaml Component
 ==================

-    The YAML Component loads and dumps YAML files.
+    The Yaml component loads and dumps YAML files.

 What is It?
 -----------

-The Symfony2 YAML Component parses YAML strings to convert them to PHP arrays.
+The Symfony2 Yaml component parses YAML strings to convert them to PHP arrays.
 It is also able to convert PHP arrays to YAML strings.

 `YAML`_, *YAML Ain't Markup Language*, is a human friendly data serialization